 North Cornwall · PL27

 Extensions are the bread and butter of Cornish homes — adding the kitchen-diner the original layout never had, the bedroom for a growing family, or the light and views the back of the house should always have had.
-In Rock, that work is shaped by the place itself — Rock is the affluent estuary village opposite Padstow, AONB-designated, with one of the highest property value markets per square metre in Cornwall and a strong replacement-dwelling planning history, with a building stock that leans toward 1930s and 1950s holiday villas and post-war bungalows.
+A PL27 site visit comes before a Rock sketch, every time — Rock is the affluent estuary village opposite Padstow, AONB-designated, with one of the highest property value markets per square metre in Cornwall and a strong replacement-dwelling planning history, with a building stock that leans toward high-end modern architect-designed coastal homes and post-war bungalows.

 - Cornwall AONB